Now

 Travel

-Sometimes I think the best part of travelling is planning the trip.
+Sometimes I think the best part of traveling is planning the trip.
 The expectation is thrilling.
 I’m using Notion to plan it out.

 Currently booked trips:

-• Mississippi River cruise, 14-28 September 2024 on Viking - if the river don’t dry up that is
+- Mississippi River cruise, Fall 2025 on Viking - if the river don’t dry up, that is

 In between Lisa and I like to take short trips in the US, we’re thinking Las Vegas or Seattle for the holidays this year.